 Organizations use Consumer Assessment of Healthcare Providers and Systems (CAHPS®) survey scores to evaluate the patient experience and identify areas for improvement.
-Patients admitted through the Emergency Department (ED) receive surveys that include questions about their experience during the ED visit.1 Longer wait times negatively impact patient experience and perceptions about the effectiveness of provider and nurse communication, and the overall treatment provided by the healthcare team.2 Substantial evidence also indicates a correlation between a patient’s CAHPS ranking of good communication with the provider.
+Patients admitted through the Emergency Department (ED) receive surveys that include questions about their experience during the ED visit.1 Longer wait times negatively impact patient experience and perceptions about the effectiveness of provider and nurse communication, and the overall treatment provided by the healthcare team.2 Substantial evidence also indicates a correlation between a patient’s CAHPS ranking of good communication with the provider and:

 Mission Health strives to provide world-class care to people and their families when they need it most.
 Mission’s Aim is to get every person to the desired outcome, first without harm, also without waste, and always with an exceptional experience for each person, family, and team member.
 With that mission in mind, Mission leadership evaluated patient experience scores in its ED.